samirahmed/fu/README.md

 ## How do I use it?

+It's easy to install, all you need to do is download and make

+	$ git clone git@github.com:samirahmed/fu.git

+	$ cd fu/

+	$ sudo make install

+If that last step doesn't work you can use the setup.py

+	$ sudo python setup.py install --record installRecords.txt

 You can query fu by adding any search terms as arguments

 For example if you want to search for how to "send binary mail attachment"

-		$ python fu.py send binary mail attachment
+		$ fu send binary mail attachment

-				# Send email with one or more binary attachments
-					echo "Body goes here" | mutt -s "A subject" -a /path/to/file.tar.gz recipient@example.com
+		 1	#  Send email with one or more binary attachments echo "Body goes here" | mutt -s "A subject" -a /path/to/file.tar.gz recipient@example.com

-				# Send a binary file as an attachment to an email
-					uuencode archive.tar.gz archive.tar.gz | mail -s "Emailing: archive.tar.gz" user@example.com
+		 2	#  Send a binary file as an attachment to an email uuencode archive.tar.gz archive.tar.gz | mail -s "Emailing: archive.tar.gz" user@example.com

-				804ms total:2
+			498ms total:2

-## Using as unix executable

-There is a very easy way to make this script an executable and add it to path on unix

-See this [great guide on how to make Python script executable on unix]
+## Uninstalling

-If you want to use fu as a command you can
+To remove fu you can do automagically with

+ 		$ cd fu/

+		$ sudo make uninstall

+Or you can do it manually by finding the files from your installRecords.txt file and removing them

+One will be in your PYTHONPATH, the other in your /usr/local/ path probably

+## Questions?

+There is a wiki for more examples and info about usage.

+Feel free to contribute if you have more ideas!